The-Marcy-Lab-School/problem-set-2_4/fellow-submissions/enmanuel-delanuez.md

     sayItLoud();
     ```
+    - This snippet works because blocks can access their parent scopes if a reference isn't present in their immidiate scope.

 **7. Why does the following code throw an error?
 What is the key difference between it and the example above?**
     ```javascript
     sayItLoud();